-The objective of the study by Aithal and Aithal (2019) was to analyze the challenges and opportunities that universities face and how these challenges can be addressed through autonomy to achieve excellence.
-Using the analytical approach, the study examined general strategies used by universities and their suitability for the higher education system, especially autonomy, based on a review of the performance of private universities and their ranking among universities.
+The study by Aithal and Aithal (2019) analyzed the challenges and opportunities that universities face and how these challenges can be addressed through autonomy to achieve excellence.
+It examined general strategies used by universities, especially autonomy, based on a review of the performance of private universities and their position in the rankings.
 The study also discussed the nature of independence and its implementation in universities for academic, research, and technological innovations, as well as for cooperation and expansion.
-It showed that the autonomy of universities contributes to improvement of the quality of educational services provided, as well as improving the university’s financial situation and scientific research capacities.
+It showed that the autonomy of universities contributes to quality improvements of educational services, finances, and scientific research capacities.

-Shabani et al. (2019) aimed to determine the scope of university autonomy, in pursuit of transformation and innovation at Mazandaran University of Medical Sciences.
-To achieve this, the researcher used the mixed exploratory approach.
-The research strategies included a descriptive survey of the faculty of Mazandaran University of Medical Sciences.
-The ten faculty in the descriptive survey were selected by the target sampling method, on the basis of theoretical saturation.
-The study also involved 434 other faculty members, 204 of which were selected using the stratified random sampling method.
+Shabani et al. (2019) sought to determine the scope of autonomy in pursuit of transformation and innovation at Mazandaran University of Medical Sciences, using the mixed exploratory approach.
+The research strategies included a descriptive survey of ten faculty who were selected by target sampling.
+The study also involved 434 other faculty members, 204 of whom were selected using stratified random sampling.

-The data were collected using a questionnaire prepared by the researcher containing 75 questions.
-The results showed that academic independence has two dimensions: structure and content.
-The structural dimension consists of four components of independence: organizational, financial, policy-making, and national/regional.
-The content dimension includes three components of independence: academic/educational, scientific and technological.
+The data were collected using a questionnaire containing 75 questions.
+The results showed that academic independence has two dimensions: structural (i.e., organizational, financial, policy-making, and national/regional); and content (i.e., academic/educational, scientific, and technological).
 The results also stressed the need to support autonomy in universities because of its role in maintaining scientific quality.

 Ayan (2018) discussed administrative processes in employment and independence in higher education institutions in Turkey.
-The researcher used a narrative-descriptive approach, reviewing the history and evolution of the educational process by depicting all processes from the late Ottoman Empire to current changes.
-The results of the study showed that Turkish universities did not have autonomy in the appointment of faculty, enrollment of students, or making administrative decisions within their administrative bodies, despite some positive improvements in the 1960s.
-Many new universities have been established, but faculty recruitment processes have not been transparently managed and university infrastructure has not been widely taken into account.
-The study explained that these universities did not respond to the needs of both faculty members and prospective students who want to get a university education, because of the limited autonomy of university departments.
+The researcher used a narrative-descriptive approach, reviewing the history and evolution of the educational process from the late Ottoman Empire to today.
+The results showed that Turkish universities did not have autonomy in the appointment of faculty, student enrollment, or administrative decision-making, despite some improvements in the 1960s.
+Many new universities have been established, but faculty recruitment processes have not been transparent, and university infrastructure has not been considered.
+The study found that, because of the limited autonomy of university departments, these universities did not meet the needs of either faculty or prospective students.
 Decisions regarding recruitment and enrollment were managed solely by the Higher Education Council, in accordance with governmental decisions.

 A study by Maassen et al. (2017) examined recent university reforms aimed at supporting the independence of universities.
-It highlighted the various tensions in fundamental reform ideologies, focusing on the traditional interpretation of university independence in the logic of reform.
-The study also provided an analytical framework for studying how autonomy is interpreted and used within universities.
-It showed that in order to understand the implications of autonomy, universities need to go beyond the scrutiny of formal arrangements, analyzing autonomy practices that help to achieve full autonomy at universities.
+It highlighted the various tensions in fundamental reform ideologies, focusing on the traditional interpretation of university independence in reform logics.
+The study also provided an analytical framework for studying how autonomy is interpreted and used within universities, showing that universities need to go beyond formal arrangements and analyze practices that help achieve full autonomy.

-Study Methodology and Procedures

 Methodology

-This study uses the descriptive-analytical approach, which is one of the most suitable approaches to the subject because it relies on describing the reality of the phenomenon, analyzing the results, and building conclusions in light of the current context.
+This study uses the descriptive-analytical approach, which describes the reality of the object of study, analyzes the results, and reaches conclusions.